dotboris/eldritch/README.md

 thread can run at a time.
 Let's say that you have 4 cores, running threaded code on MRI will only make use of 1 core.
 Sometimes, you might not gain a speed boost if you make code parallel.
 This could the case even if theory says otherwise.

 Not all ruby implementations use a _GIL_.
 For example, jRuby does not use a _GIL_.
-The problem with using jRuby, is that this gem requires ruby >= 2.1.0 and jRuby only supports up to 1.9.3 (as of writing this).

-You will probably see a speed boost if your code does a lot of IO or anything that's blocking.
+If your ruby implementation has a _GIL_, you will probably see a speed boost if your code does a lot of IO or anything that's blocking.
 In that case running on a single core is not that much of a hindrance, because most of the threads will be blocked and your code should run more often.

 Running examples
 ----------------